OGDENSBURG Danny M. St. Pierre and his wife, Kathryn S., are hoping to inspire others to join a trend of creating high-end housing in Ogdensburg.

 Mr. St. Pierre remembers playing in the hay loft above the barn and watching the horses.

 I used to look out a big window in the barn and see my house, he said.
 Its a great feeling to see it now fully restored.

 Saving the 22-stall horse barn and converting it into three townhouses was not without its challenges.
-The couple has been working on refurbishing the 120-foot long and 30-foot wide barn since May.
-The structure was rotting, and a family of raccoons had taken residence in the hay loft.
+The couple has been working on refurbishing the 120-foot-long and 30-foot-wide barn since May.
+The structure was rotting, and a family of raccoons had taken up residence in the hay loft.